stut/syncer/README.md

 ### `SYNCER_SSH_KEY_FILENAME`

-Private SSH key to use when accessing the remote git repository.
+Optional private SSH key to use when accessing the remote git repository.

 Default: _not used_

 ### `SYNCER_SSH_KEY_PASSWORD`

-The SSH key password.
+Optional SSH key password.

 Default: _not used_

 ## Changelog

 * v7: Changed the health endpoint to `/health` instead of `/`.
+* v8: Added support for cloning a tag and https git source URLs.